Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/cv.md

 ======
 * [HR of ReACT 2021](https://react.ee.sharif.edu/)
 * [Head of Management in the 23rd term of Resana](http://ee.sharif.edu/~resana/members/)
+  - Resana is the scientific community at the Electrical Engineering department at Sharif University of Technology.
 * [Co-Head of ReACT 2020](http://ee.sharif.edu/~resana/react/)
+  - ReACT is Resana’s Annual Conference on Technology.
+ReACT 2020 was the first year of this conference, gathering 16 speakers from Iran and around the world to give speeches about their field of work and challenges.